Before filing, make sure you know how bankruptcy can affect the next chapter of your life.

 That’s because a bankruptcy judgment – which can stay on your credit report for up to 10 years – has an adverse effect on your credit score.
 Filing for bankruptcy shouldn’t be your first option, but if you must file, it pays to know how bankruptcy could affect your life.

-Click or swipe for 10 things to know before filing for personal bankruptcy.
+Find out 10 things to know before filing for personal bankruptcy below.

 Click here to sign up for our free financial education email course.